 However, there are parts of Britain that should be avoided.
 These regions, generally considered to be the worst places in the UK, have never quite delivered and continue to offer little to the cultured traveller.

-Scotland – Sadly One of the Worst Places in the UK
+Scotland – Sadly One of the Worst Places to Live or Visit in the UK

 Scotland is a rather special place for outdoor pursuits, particularly hunting and fishing.
 The gillies are fantastic, if somewhat monosyllabic, and both deer and salmon are available for sport.